Javoh29/Jbaza/README.md

 -->
 ## Info

-TODO: Jbaza is a state management package, a simplified and modified version of the Stacked package
+Jbaza is a state management package, a simplified and modified version of the Stacked package